-Sole arbitrator, in a dispute concerning a contract for corrosion surveys of oil and gas pipelines, under UNCITRAL Arbitration Rules,
+Sole arbitrator, LCIA No UN132512, in a dispute concerning a contract for corrosion surveys of oil and gas pipelines, under UNCITRAL Arbitration Rules;

-Co-arbitrator, LCIA arbitration concerned with the interpretation of a Joint Operating Agreement relating to the operation of an oil mining lease,
+Co-arbitrator, LCIA arbitration concerned with the interpretation of a Joint Operating Agreement relating to the operation of an oil mining lease; and